torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 application.
 This field contains the enum value ``SNDRV_PCM_FORMAT_XXX``.

-One thing to be noted is that the configured buffer and period sizes are stored in “frames” in the runtime.
+One thing to be yested is that the configured buffer and period sizes are stored in “frames” in the runtime.
 In the ALSA world, ``1 frame = channels \* samples-size``.
 For conversion between frames and bytes, you can use the :c:func:`frames_to_bytes()` and